 For features like root cause analysis, structural analysis and similar, DoWhy uses graphical causal models.
 The language of graphical causal models again offers a variety of causal questions that can be answered.
 DoWhy’s API to answer these causal questions follows a simple 3-step recipe as follows:

 import networkx as nx, numpy as np, pandas as pd from dowhy import gcm # Let's generate some "normal" data we assume we're given from our problem domain: X = np.random.normal(loc=0, scale=1, size=1000) Y = 2 * X + np.random.normal(loc=0, scale=1, size=1000) Z = 3 * Y + np.random.normal(loc=0, scale=1, size=1000) data = pd.DataFrame(dict(X=X, Y=Y, Z=Z)) # Step 1: Model our system: causal_model = gcm.StructuralCausalModel(nx.DiGraph([('X', 'Y'), ('Y', 'Z')])) gcm.auto.assign_causal_mechanisms(causal_model, data) # Step 2: Train our causal model with the data from above: gcm.fit(causal_model, data) # Step 3: Perform a causal analysis.
 E.g. we have an: anomalous_record = pd.DataFrame(dict(X=[.7], Y=[100.0], Z=[303.0])) # ... and would like to answer the question: # "Which node is the root cause of the anomaly in Z?": anomaly_attribution = gcm.attribute_anomalies(causal_model, "Z", anomalous_record)

-Again, if this doesn’t entirely make sense, yet, we recommend starting with GCM-based inference (Experimental) in the user guide or check out Basic Example for Graphical Causal Model-Based Intervention.
+If you want to learn more about this, we recommend starting with Modeling Graphical Causal Models (GCMs) in the user guide or check out Basic Example for Graphical Causal Model-Based Intervention.